 As you can see, the premiums are higher if you buy a policy when you’re older.
 That’s because an insurance company bases premiums on risk.

 An insurer won’t likely have to pay a death benefit on a 20-year-old before a 50-year-old.
 Plus, a 20-year-old pays 30 more years of premiums than a 50-year-old.
 Hence, covering a 50-year-old costs more money.
 That’s also why it costs more for a man’s coverage.
-Men have shorter life expectancies than women, so insurers charge more for premiums.
+Men have shorter life expectancy than women, so insurers charge more for premiums.

 Once you’re comfortable with the company, you can choose a permanent life insurance that will offer you peace of mind.